For autumn syrup

 The following is my variation on the italicised "standard" method above.
 I find this an easier way of doing the same thing and saves measuring because it uses items that we all have.

-The quantities aren't that important, so measuring out the ingredients as described gives virtually the same strength.
-It is helpful to know that a heaped tablespoonful of thymol crystals weighs around 10g and a 1lb honey jar holds about 320ml of liquid, so here's what I have modified the above method into.
+The quantities aren't that important, so measuring out the ingredients as described below gives virtually the same strength.
+It is helpful to know that a heaped teaspoonful of thymol crystals weighs around 10g, a level teaspoon is around 5ml, a level dessert spoon is around 10ml and a 1lb honey jar holds about 320ml of liquid.
+There are variations, e.g. I found that a heaped teaspoon of thymol using the same spoon varied between 8-12gms.
+Here is what I have modified the above method into.

 Beekeepers will need to observe regulations in their own countries.
 In the U.K it is illegal to use thymol as a treatment for nosema because it is not registered, but it is legal to use it to prevent fermentation and mould growth in syrup at whatever strength you feel is suitable.
 The NBU sheet accessible from button on top left also gives advice on thymolised syrup.